DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 Capacity: 78 passengers

-Notes: Formerly MRJ (Mitsubishi Regional Jet), this new aircraft model should reduce fuel consumption by 20%.
-First announced in 2021, it could be released in 2022.
+Notes: Formerly known as the MRJ (Mitsubishi Regional Jet), this new aircraft model is expected to reduce fuel consumption by 20%.
+First announced for 2021, it could finally be launched in 2022.

 Price: 43 million euros

-Recent events have had a significant impact on most airlines.
-We can first see that with the environmental crisis, manufacturers are thinking about ways to reduce the consumption of their devices.
+Recent events have had a major impact on most airlines.
+First and foremost, the environmental crisis has prompted manufacturers to look at ways of reducing the fuel consumption of their aircraft.

-Moreover, in response to the Covid-19 epidemic, Airbus has put back on sale four A320neo and two A321neo initially intended for Air Asia.
-These orders have been cancelled, like many others, which will probably lead to lower prices in the future.
+Furthermore, in the face of the Covid-19 epidemic, Airbus has put four A320neo and two A321neo aircraft, originally intended for Air Asia, back on sale.
+These orders, like many others, have been cancelled, which will probably result in some price reductions.

 If you prefer to start by renting a private jet, contact us to book your flight.